drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-i-iii.md

 The warriors head down to see what this great new world is like, only to find it flooded, with only a few islands.
 After gaining the power of the Water Crystal on one of these islands, the flood drains away, and reveals the original continents.
-The people who lived here were preserved as statues--unpetrified when the flood receded.
+The people who lived here were preserved as statues---unpetrified when the flood receded.

 The warriors continue their adventures down here, seeking the final crystal and